Skip links

 • Normal contact under the circumstances

 It’s highly recommended to speak with a Las Vegas assault and battery defense attorney as soon as possible.
 Together, you and your lawyer can lay out the facts of your case and determine the best approach for your defense.
 Depending on the specific circumstances of your case, Chandon Alexander will devise a custom defense strategy that presents the assault or battery charges against you in the best light before the court.
-For more information about how we can help, contact the Spartacus Law Firm today for a free consultation.
+For more information about how we can help, contact the Spartacus Law Firm today for a consultation.

 Nevada Self-Defense Laws